tess1o/geopulse/docs-website/docs/system-administration/configuration/admin-panel.md

 # Admin Panel

-GeoPulse includes a built-in Admin Panel for managing users, OIDC providers, and system settings through a web interface.
+GeoPulse includes a built-in Admin Panel for managing users, user invitations, OIDC providers, and system settings through a web interface.
 This guide covers how to promote the first administrator and use the available admin features.

 ---